autonomys/infra/_docs/2_General/README.md

 ### Droplet system settings.

-- Use ubuntu 20.04 LTS, or latest LTS ubuntu version.
+- Use Ubuntu 20.04 LTS, or latest LTS version.